Writing

 Daniel brandished a twiggy white splinter of coral—the one he always used.

-‘Look at this.
-It’s an example of bleached coral.
+‘Look at this sample of bleached coral.
 Believe it or not the natural colour of coral is white.’

 ‘Not always,’ argued the father, ‘I’ve been diving and I’ve seen it in all colours.
 Green, purple—‘ he floundered, as though his colour palette had dried up. ‘—and some other colours.’